fzlee/namecom/README.md

 #### SDK development

-so far, not all name.com api are supported
+So far, not all name.com api are supported.

 Initialization
 ```python